 But how can the power of smell be unleashed when we confuse it?
 It’s like when you want to talk to someone, but the words and the way you talk are not sending the message you intend to, and you end up confusing the other person instead of getting your message across.
 The same thing happens with our smell; chemical odors are, for the nose, the wrong vocabulary.
 And not only that!
 The more we expose ourselves to chemicals (conventional perfumes, conventional cleaning products, etc.), the more we put our noses to sleep.
 And instead of being healed and protected by a ‘full-awake’ nose, we force our sense to accept a wrong vocabulary, a wrong communication code.
 In the same way that our thoughts create the reality we live in, so do the perfumes we choose to use: natural or chemical, they enhance or obstruct, respectively, our vitality, our health, our protection, our well-being.

 So, how can we wake up this sleeping beauty?
-We can give our noses the kiss of true love, the kiss of nature.
 The more we choose natural scents, the more we can reprogram our olfactory perception, which will give us back the power to perceive all the hidden messages that our environment sends us.

 In essence, the reprogramming of our smell is the reset button for bringing our sense in its natural state; the state of perfect communication with the environment and us being in perfect alignment with it.